Supravat2021/brute-force-password-generator/README.md

-# 🔐 Password Generator – Brute Force Wordlist Creator
+# 🔐 Brute Force Password Generator

-This Python script is a **password list generator for brute-force attacks**, designed to create **all possible combinations** of passwords using:
+This Python script is a **password list generator for brute-force attacks**.
+It generates **all possible combinations** of passwords using:

 - ✅ Uppercase letters (A–Z)
 - ✅ Lowercase letters (a–z)
 - ✅ Numbers (0–9)
 - ✅ Special characters (e.g., !@#$%^&*()_+[]{}|;:,.<>?/)

-It can be used for **testing password security**, penetration testing, or educational demonstrations of brute-force techniques.
+This tool is ideal for:

+- Password strength testing
+- Penetration testing
+- Cybersecurity training and research

 ---